Rage997/iPhone_IPcamera/README.md

 # Turn an old iphone into a camera webserver

 The idea is to repurpose an old iphone as a wifi camera.
-To do so the iphone will record video using ffmpeg and then serve them on a node.js server.
+There are already many "Ip-Camera" application existing on the App Store, however my goal was to install and control it through ssh.

 # Installation